astcode/MagFlockCustom/magmoboce/docs/ops/Runbook_Failover.md

 ---

 ## 4. Fencing & Session Cleanup
 - Respect `magds.failover.fencing` settings (`grace_period_seconds`, `session_timeout_seconds`).
-During promotion the manager quarantines the failed primary; do not reintroduce it until root cause is resolved.
+During promotion the manager quarantines and fences the failed primary, draining active sessions (`pg_terminate_backend`) where possible.
+- `php mag magds:replica-status` reports `quarantined=yes` / `fenced=yes` when a node is under lockout; do not reintroduce it until root cause is resolved and quarantine clears.
-- When reintegrating the former primary, update its status in the Postgres cluster, validate replication, then rerun `php mag magds:replica-status`.
+- When reintegrating the former primary, update its status in the Postgres cluster, validate replication (lag returns to zero and latency normalises), then rerun `php mag magds:replica-status`.

 ---